i2064/getdata-005/README.md

 * Copy the zip file and the script run_analysis.R to the working directory.
 * Extract the zip file to the working directory.
 The directory "UCI HAR Dataset" should now exist in the working directory containing the dataset described in the Codebook.
 * Execute the script with the following command -  source("run_analysis.R")

+##Data

+The source data and data transformations are described in the Codebook

+##Output

-* The output file "tidy_data.txt" will be created in the working directory
+The tidy data file "tidy_data.txt" will be created in the working directory